monwisn/monwisn-cv/README.md

 * Helps you to manage your CV as a web app (HTML + CSS + JS).
 * Automatically generates and publishes HTML and PDF version on every push to `main`.

-Real world example (CV): [https://monwisn.github.io/monwisn-cv](https://monwisn.github.io/monwisn-cv/)
+The project was based on the sneas repository: https://github.com/sneas/cv-template Real world example (CV): [https://monwisn.github.io/monwisn-cv](https://monwisn.github.io/monwisn-cv/)

 ## Motivation